 MMES Fieldwork & Certification

-USD $100.00This product is open to students who have completed the 3-Day MMES course.
+USD $180.00This product is open to students who have completed the 3-Day MMES Seminar and who have experience working or volunteering with an EAS program currently, in the past, or in the works (planned).

-This product is open to students who have completed the 3-Day MMES course.
+This product is open to students who have completed the 3-Day MMES Seminar and who have experience working or volunteering with an EAS program currently, in the past, or in the works (planned).

 Fieldwork consists of conducting Masterson Method Bladder Meridian sessions on 7-9 separate horses, and documenting information about the horse’s responses and releases during the session, as well as evaluating your own responses and interpretation of the activity.
-Once approved by your Mentor, you will then teach someone new to this bodywork how to do the Bladder Meridian and document your reflections on this experience.
+Once approved by your Mentor, you will then facilitate a learning experience with someone new to this bodywork, sharing how to do the Bladder Meridian, and document your reflections.

-You will complete initial fieldwork sessions on 3-4 horses that are not working in an EAAT program and that are relatively physically active.
-With your Mentor’s approval, you will then complete fieldwork sessions on 4-5 horses that are working in an EAAT program (horses that are in riding, driving or non-riding programs).
-You will interview each horse owner or program professional to gain information about the horse’s history, current responsibilities and any physical issues.
+You will complete initial fieldwork sessions on 3-4 horses that are not working in an EAS program and that are relatively physically active.
+With your Mentor’s approval, you will then complete fieldwork sessions on 4-5 horses that are working in an EAS program.
+You will interview each horse owner or program staff to gain information about the horse’s history, current responsibilities and any physical issues.
 All horses should not have a current illness or injury.

 After fieldwork is complete, your Mentor will either authorize you to move on to taking the Online MMES-Level 1 Certification Exam, or discuss with you a recommendation and benefits of conducting some additional sessions prior to proceeding to the online exam.